-A peaceful uprising against the president of Syria seven years ago has turned into a full-scale civil war.
-The conflict has left more than 350,000 people dead, devastated cities and drawn in other countries.
+A peaceful uprising against the president of Syria 10 years ago turned into a full-scale civil war.
+The conflict has left more than 380,000 people dead, devastated cities and drawn in other countries.

 How did the Syrian war start?

-Even before the conflict began, many Syrians were complaining about high unemployment, corruption and a lack of political freedom under President Bashar al-Assad, who succeeded his late father Hafez in 2000.
+Even before the conflict began, many Syrians were complaining about high unemployment, corruption and a lack of political freedom under President Bashar al-Assad, who succeeded his father, Hafez, after he died in 2000.

-In March 2011, pro-democracy demonstrations erupted in the southern city of Deraa, inspired by the "Arab Spring" in neighbouring countries.
+In March 2011, pro-democracy demonstrations erupted in the southern city of Deraa, inspired by uprisings in neighbouring countries against repressive rulers.

 The unrest spread and the crackdown intensified.
 Opposition supporters took up arms, first to defend themselves and later to rid their areas of security forces.
 Mr Assad vowed to crush what he called "foreign-backed terrorism".

 The violence rapidly escalated and the country descended into civil war.
 Hundreds of rebel groups sprung up and it did not take long for the conflict to become more than a battle between Syrians for or against Mr Assad.
 Foreign powers began to take sides, sending money, weaponry and fighters, and as the chaos worsened extremist jihadist organisations with their own aims, such as the Islamic State (IS) group and al-Qaeda, became involved.
 That deepened concern among the international community who saw them as a major threat.

 Syria's Kurds, who want the right of self-government but have not fought Mr Assad's forces, have added another dimension to the conflict.

 The Syrian Observatory for Human Rights (SOHR), a UK-based monitoring group with a network of sources on the ground, had documented the deaths of 387,118 people by December 2020, among them 116,911 civilians.